KBarrett-Powell/SUE/Rasa/data/nlu.md

 - help me
 - please help
 - i need help
+- information
+- info
+- h
 - give me information
+- who are you?

 ## intent:bot_challenge
 - are you a bot?